 Investing assets entrusted by the government, Bank of Korea and public funds in the global financial market

 KIC conducts global macroeconomic and market research, including analyses of major countries and regional economies, to support investments.
-Through in-depth analyses of events and political/economic issues in key financial markets as well, we continue to strengthen our ability to respond to changes in the investment environment.
+Through in-depth analyses of events and political/economic issues in key financial markets, we continue to strengthen our ability to respond to changes in the investment environment.

-Based on an independently developed internal quantitative management platform, our quantitative strategy consists of using advanced and diverse investment models to deliver stable and excess returns while maintaining a low degree of volatility.
-KIC seeks to diversify its strategies by introducing a new strategy that relies on both traditional statistical modeling and new techniques with wider data sources.
+With an independently developed internal quantitative management platform, our Quant Team uses advanced and diverse investment models to deliver stable and consistent excess returns while ensuring a low degree of volatility.
+We seek to diversify our strategies by introducing a new strategy that relies on both traditional statistical modeling and new techniques with wider data sources.
 In particular, we have developed a platform that uses a broad range of new information sources and advanced modeling techniques, including AI and big data, that have served as catalysts for technological innovation and social change.

 KIC invests in bonds and currencies from various countries and sectors, including sovereign bonds, bonds issued by state-run agencies, corporate bonds and securitized bonds.
 We manage risk factors inherent in the global fixed-income market, including credit and liquidity risk, and strictly adhere to pre-determined investment guidelines in our pursuit of optimal portfolio management.

-KIC invests in commodity indices in energy, metals and agriculture in consideration of the Korean economy’s reliance on overseas resources, the possibility of prolonged inflation and efficient asset allocation.
+KIC invests in commodity indices in energy, metals and agriculture in consideration of the possibility of prolonged inflation and for efficient asset allocation.
 For commodity investments, we invest in commodity-linked derivatives to diversify risk and generate excess returns through diverse strategies.